ALH 1000. Introduction To Nutrition. 3 hrs.

 ALH 1221.
 Industrial First Aid.
 1 hr.

 A course designed to prepare students to recognize emergencies and make appropriate decisions regarding the care of people who are ill or injured.
-Students passing the course will receive American Red Cross certification in Adult CPR and Standard First Aid.
+The student will also be able to recognize and utilize appropriate safety procedures.
+Students passing the course will be eligible to receive American Red Cross certification in Adult CPR (two year certification) and First Aid (2 year certification).

 ALH 1251.
 Phlebotomy Practicum.
 3 hrs.